stateless-x/tamboon/challenge-react/README.md

  ## How I run:
  I use Node version 20.11.0
  - Get `nvm` and use the same version [Read More Details](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)
+ - run `yarn install` to get all the packages
  - `yarn server` to start database
  - `yarn client` to start client

+Note: I have issue with the config.
+You might not be able to run it, but I wrote a test case and thefixed incorrect one.
  - `yarn jest` to run jest testing file